Hybrid Mechanical Systems: Atoms, Ions, and Molecules Coupled to Mechanics

 Consider the setup shown in Fig.~\ref{Hybrid:fig:freespace}a.
 Laser light is retroreflected from a partially reflective membrane, resulting in a standing wave light field, which in turn provides an optical lattice potential for a cloud of cold atoms.
 When the membrane supports a mechanical degree of freedom its position fluctuations will move the optical lattice, and thereby shake along the atoms.
 Conversely, position fluctuations of atoms in the potential will couple to the membrane's motion: When an atom is displaced from its potential minimum it will experience a restoring force which is due to transfer of photon momentum to the atom.
 This change in photon momentum is caused by an unbalancing of power between left and right propagating beams, which ultimately changes also the radiation pressure force on the membrane.
 Thus, also the membrane vibrates along with the atoms.
 A more quantitative, semi-classical consideration along these lines reveals that the (dimensionless) position and momentum fluctuations of the membrane and the atomic COM motion, $\hat q=(\bh+\bh^\dagger)/\sqrt{2}$, $\hat p=i(\bh^\dagger-\bh)/\sqrt{2}$ and $\hat q_{at}=(\ah_{at}+\ah_{at}^\dagger)/\sqrt{2}$, $\hat p_{at}=i(\ah_{at}^\dagger-\ah_{at})/\sqrt{2}$, respectively, \textit{on average} obey the equations of motion

 Here $\Omega_{at}$ denotes the trap frequency for atoms provided by the optical potential, $\lambda_N$ is the coupling strength between the COM motion of atoms and the membrane, and $r$ is the power reflectivity of the membrane.
 The semiclassical calculation yields a coupling strength of $\lambda_N=(\Omega_{at}/2)\sqrt{Nm_{at}/\mass}$ as in Eq.~(\ref{Hybrid:Eq:directcouplingCOM}), assuming resonance between the two systems $\OmegaM=\Omega_{at}$.
 For mechanical frequencies on the order of several 100~kHz this condition is routinely met in state of the art optical lattices.
 As expected from the discussion in section~\ref{Hybrid:sec:direct} the coupling scales with the mass ratio between an atom and the membrane $m_{at}/\mass$, but it is also collectively enhanced by the number of atoms $N$.
 Therefore even for a mass ratio $m_{at}/\mass\simeq 10^{-14}$, a large but feasible atom number $N=10^8$ will still give rise to an appreciable coupling $\lambda_N$ on the order of kHz for a trap frequency around one MHz.
+Moreover, it was recently shown that $\lambda_N$ can be further increased by placing the membrane inside an optical cavity \cite{Hybrid:Vogell2013}.
+Since the atoms are still trapped in the optical lattice forming \textit{outside} the cavity, the long-distance nature of the coupling is maintained.

 Curiously, the semiclassical consideration outlined above predicts a coupling between atoms and membrane that is stronger in one direction than in the other by a factor given by the power reflectivity $r$.
 This scaling is in fact confirmed and explained by a full quantum treatment of this system.
 Starting from a complete Hamiltonian description including the motional degress of freedom of the membrane and atoms, as well as the quantized electromagentic field, it is possible to derive a master equation for the density matrix $\hat \rho$ of the membrane and atomic COM motion \cite{Hybrid:Hammerer2010}.
 It has the form